 4. Pique people’s curiosity

 It always surprises me that India has successfully kept her ‘exotic’ oriental image to a degree.
 While there is nothing mystical or exotic about India – you’ll know that within a minute of arriving there – people will still ask you interesting questions esp after seeing your passport.
 You can always count on questions about eating beef or why Indian gods and goddesses have many hands.
-Other questions include Bollywood, circumcision and wearing a mark on one’s forehead.
+Other questions include Bollywood, wearing a mark on one’s forehead, and of course, circumcision.

 6. Become an unattractive target for abductions